-I walk out and look at her coffee and it to looks like water so I walked to the back to check on the pot I just started and it looks like just water’s coming out.
-I grab a cup and slip it under the stream, then stick my finger in; it’s cold.
+I walk out and look at her coffee, and it too looks like water, so I walked to the back to check on the pot I just started, and it looks like just water’s coming out.
+I grab a cup, slip it under the stream, and then stick my finger in; it’s cold.

-Well that explains a lot, yesterday we had some issues, including myself getting burned all over my wrist and hand.
+That explains a lot.
+Yesterday we had some issues, including myself getting burned all over my wrist and hand.
 It wouldn’t stop brewing: I had to flip the breaker to stop it.

-As well as I having to redo a couple pots, I’m freaking out trying to figure out what I’m going to do.
+Besides having to redo a couple of pots of coffee, I’m freaking out trying to figure out what I’m going to do.

-I remember we have this extra pot that Matilda had in her apartment before she was finally forced to move out, (two years after all managers were evicted from their on-property apartments).
-I’m just gonna have to use that.
+I remember we have this extra pot that Matilda had in her apartment before she was—finally—forced to move out (two years after all managers were evicted from their on-property flats).
+I’m just going to have to use that.

-I run out and apologize to the guest and tell her that I’m going to make a pot with a regular pot and it will be a couple of minutes but I will get coffee out for her.
+I run out and apologize to the guest and tell her that I’m going to make a pot with a regular home pot, and it will be a couple of minutes, but I will get coffee out for her.

 Thankfully, she is very kind and understanding, not what I was expecting.
 Thankful for that gift on this, my last day.

-I get the coffee done, that takes a while, obviously.
-A normal household, 12 cup coffee pot is pretty slow.
+I get the coffee done; that takes a while.
+A standard household, 12 cup coffee pot is pretty slow.
 But, it is better than nothing at this point.

 …to be continued.